 Introduction This is a Position Based Test administered in accordance with Civil Service Rule 111A.
+Job announcement has been amended to reflect changes in the information regarding the eligible list.
 The Department

 SFO is a world-class, award-winning airport that served more than 55 million guests in 2017.
 SFO offers non-stop flights to 45 international cities on 45 international carriers.
 The Bay Area's largest airport also connects non-stop with 83 U.S. cities on 13 domestic airlines.
 In fiscal year 16/17, the Airport, an enterprise department of the City & County of San Francisco, accounted for $8.4 billion in business activity and supported over 42,800 direct jobs.

 SFO's mission is to provide an exceptional airport in service to our communities and is committed to redefining air travel.
 SFO has embarked on the renovation of Terminal 1, the largest capital project in the Airport's $7.3 billion Ascent Program.
 For more information, visit www.flysfo.com